pkardas/notes/books/ddd.md

 These issues can be addressed using 3 patterns.

 AGGREGATES.
-It is difficult to guarantee the consistency of changes to objects in a model with complex associations.
+It is difficult to guarantee the consistency of changes to object in a model with complex associations.
 Invariants need to be maintained that apply to closely related groups of objects, not just discrete objects.
 Yet cautious locking schemes cause multiple users to interfere pointlessly with each other and make a system unusable.
 An aggregate is a cluster or associated objects that we treat as a unit for the purpose of data changes.
 Each aggregate has